Corentin-dupriez/dashi/README.md

 ### dashi build

-Once both datasources and dashboards have been defined, the `dashi build` command can be used to create the dashboards based on the provided definitions
+Once both datasources and dashboards have been defined, the `dashi build` command can be used to create the dashboards based on the provided definitions.

+This command will create html files under the `builds` folder.

+WARNING: `dashi build` will override previous version of the dashboards you have already exported

+### dashi serve

+The command `dashi serve` will create a simple http server on the port 8000 by default.
+The created dashboards can be accessed from there.

+### dashi clean

+If you wish to clean up the created dashboards, you can use the `dashi clean` command.
+It will delete every html file within the `builds` folder